-O’Cebreiro in Galicia has a strong Gaelic influence so the thatched roof buildings and Celtic symbols reminded me of what it would be like in a Ireland.
-The church was beautiful, and I did light a candle for the family.
+O’Cebreiro in Galicia has a strong Gaelic influence so the thatched roof buildings and Celtic symbols reminded me of what it would be like in Ireland.
+The church was beautiful, and I lit a candle for the family.

-I held a Facebook Live and had some fun with my brother and sister-in-law Julie.
+I held a Facebook Live and had some fun with my brother Kevin and sister-in-law Julie.

 Tomorrow should be an easier day..